What video player are most publishers using?

 Find out more about VPAID vs VAST here.

-This video player supports multi-platform ad serving with advanced features such as live stream support, closed captioning, and is future proof with native support for 360 & VR videos playback.
+This video player supports multi-platform ad serving with advanced features such as live stream support and closed captioning.
+It is also future-proof with native support for 360—and VR video playback.
+It provides native SDKs for Android and iOS for in-app implementations.

-Features available in JW player eight release:
+Features available in JW Player eight release:

-• Multi protocol streaming support: HLS, DASH (Adobe RTMP not supported)
+• Multi-protocol streaming support: HLS, DASH (Adobe RTMP not supported)

 • 60FPS video playback support